There is a risk of problems or complications after any operation. Treating them as soon as possible is important.

 Problems after lymph node removal

-If you had lymph nodes removed, you might have other problems after surgery.
+If you had surgery to remove lymph nodes in your armpit (axilla), you might have other problems after surgery.